RitabrataRoychowdhury/RitabrataRoychowdhury/README.md

 # 👋 Hi, I’m @RitabrataRoychowdhury

-🔧 I’m a Software Developer at **Stealth Startup (full-time)** , passionate about building scalable systems, automating DevOps workflows, and integrating intelligent AI/ML solutions into real-world applications.
+🔧 I’m a Software Developer at **NextZenMinds Pte Ltd (full-time)** , passionate about building scalable systems, automating DevOps workflows, and integrating intelligent AI/ML solutions into real-world applications.

 ## 🚀 What I Do